 The company turned to Netguru to design the platform and to build their slick new mobile apps for iOS and Android.

-I think we will see an increasing number of employees who live in Bali and do social media for a company, or live in Australia and do marketing - said John Furneaux.
+We will see an increasing number of employees who live in Bali and do social media for a company, or live in Australia and do marketing.

 If you don’t trust your employees enough to let them decide where from and when they want to work, it’s better you don’t hire them in the first place.